-(z) Employee Benefits
+(w) Employee Benefits

-The full-time employees of the Company's PRC subsidiaries and VIEs are entitled to staff welfare benefits including medical care, housing fund, pension benefits and unemployment insurance, which are governmental mandated defined contribution plans.
+The full-time employees of the Company's PRC subsidiary and VIEs are entitled to staff welfare benefits including medical care, housing fund, pension benefits and unemployment insurance, which are governmental mandated defined contribution plans.
 These entities are required to accrue for these benefits based on certain percentages of the employees' respective salaries, subject to certain ceilings, in accordance with the relevant PRC regulations, and make cash contributions to the state-sponsored plans out of the amounts accrued.
-The total expenses for the employee benefits plans were RMB9,717, RMB13,666 and RMB23,410 (US\$3,867) for the years ended December 31, 2011, 2012 and 2013, respectively.
+The total expenses for the plans were RMB8,125, RMB9,717 and RMB13,666 (US\$2,233) for the years ended December 31, 2010, 2011 and 2012, respectively.

-(aa) Share-based Compensation
+(x) Share-based compensation

-Share-based awards granted to employees are accounted for under ASC 718, Compensation-Stock Compensation awards, which requires that share-based awards granted to employees be measured based on the grant date fair value and recognized as compensation expense over the requisite service period (which is generally the vesting period) in the consolidated statements of comprehensive income.
-The Company has elected to recognize compensation expense using the straight-line method for all share-based awards granted with service conditions that have a graded vesting schedule.
+Stock options granted to employees are accounted for under ASC 718, Compensation-Stock Compensation, which requires that share-based awards granted to employees, be measured, based on the grant date fair value and recognized as compensation expense over the requisite service period (which is generally the vesting period) in the consolidated statements of comprehensive income.
+The Company has elected to recognize compensation expense using the straight-line method for all stock options granted with service conditions that have a graded vesting schedule.
 ASC 718 requires forfeitures to be estimated at the time of grant and revised, if necessary, in subsequent periods if actual forfeitures differ from initial estimates.

 Forfeiture rates are estimated based on historical and future expectations of employee turnover rates and are adjusted to reflect future changes in circumstances and facts, if any.
 Share-based compensation expense is recorded net of estimated forfeitures such that expense is recorded only for those share-based awards that are expected to vest.
 To the extent the Company revises these estimates in the future, the share-based payments could be materially impacted in the period of revision, as well as in following periods.
 The Company, with the assistance of an independent third party valuation firm, determined the fair value of the stock options granted to employees.
-The binomial option pricing model was applied in determining the estimated fair value of the options granted to employees prior to the company of IPO.
+The binomial option pricing model was applied in determining the estimated fair value of the options granted to employees.